DataDog/datadog-vale/CONTRIBUTING.md

 - Keep commits small and focused, and rebase your branch if needed.
 - Write meaningful commit messages and pull request titles that are concise but explanatory.

-Our CI is not public, so it may be difficult to understand why your pull request status is failing.
-Make sure that all tests pass locally, and we'll try to sort it out in our CI.

 ## Usage